 - First aid kit: You should ensure you have a snake bite bandage, sunscreen, tape for blisters and antiseptic scream.

-- Water filtration or purification system: LifeStraw or iodine tablets will do the job if you’re not keen on boiling your water.
+- Water filtration or purification system: I would recommend using a Sawyer Squeeze Water Filter if you’re not keen on boiling your water.

 - Emergency device: Carrying a PLB can save your life if something was to happen on the trail.

 - Power bank: Extra juice for your phone is important if you’re relying on it for GPS, communication or anything else.
-I always carry my GoalZero one which is weather resistant.
+I recommend the BioLite power bank which allows for multiple charges.

 - Rubbish bag: You need to carry all your rubbish out with you.